Naoyuk/smolt/README.md

     $ smolt diff {formula}

 This will show any additional dependent packages that need to be installed in order to install the package given in the argument.

 If you don't need any additional packeges, Smolt returns the message like "{formula} does not require any additional dependencies."

+Smolt returns "{formula} is not found.", when the formula specified as an argumant is not found in homebrew.

 ## Development